uzm99/ENCE_4110_Unai_Zurbano/Lab2/Readme.md

 ### Logic / Design
 A full adder module needs to be created, adding two bits and a carry in.
-It will output two bits, the carry out and the  that will be displayed in the LEDs at first.
+It outputs two values: the sum bit and the carry-out.
+These are first displayed using LEDs.

 Figure 3.1 — FA module LUT